smartdevicelink/sdl_core_guides/docs/Best Practice Documents/1.6. Behavior when Apps terminate unexpectedly/index.md

 # 1.6.
-Behavior when the HU returns RPC Error
+Behavior when Apps terminate unexpectedly
 ## 1. Overview
 This chapter describes the behavior when the SDL App terminates unexpectedly.